TheTerminatorOfProgramming/ApexMusic/README.md

   genre
 -  Smart Auto Playlists - Recently played, most played and history
 -  Build your playlist on the go
+___
+## Disclaimer
+Apex Music has only been tested on OneUI and AOSP Devices.
+Other Devices have not been tested and may cause issues including OneUI Core/Android Go Devices.

+=Devices Tested=<br />
+-Samsung Galaxy Fold 3 (Android 14)<br />
+-Samsung Galaxy A51 (Android 12, not OneUI Core Model)<br />
+-AOSP Device Emulators in Android Studio
+___
 ## License

 Apex Music is released under the GNU General Public License v3.0